vyspace/nbatis/README.md

 ### Example

 > PS: It is recommended to use typescript to code your project.
-Make sure typescript is installed before testing.
-Install the plug-in globally.
+Make sure typescript is installed before this example.
+Please install the ts plug-in globally.

 ##### Create POJO